dorukakay33/Information-Retrieval/README.md

-# Information Retrieval Search Engine
+# Information Retrieval

-This repository contains a series of Information Retrieval assignments focused on building, improving, evaluating, and analysing a small search engine pipeline using a scientific-paper dataset.
+This repository contains a series of Information Retrieval assignments completed as part of my Artificial Intelligence coursework.
+The project focuses on building, improving, evaluating, and analysing a basic information retrieval system using a scientific-paper dataset from PubMed.

-The project covers the main stages of an information retrieval workflow: inspecting a document collection, building a basic retrieval system, improving search quality, evaluating results, analysing citation/link structures, and applying clustering methods to explore document groups.
+The notebooks follow a step-by-step workflow: first inspecting the dataset, then building a simple inverted index, improving retrieval with preprocessing and ranking, evaluating search results, applying link analysis, and finally using clustering/topic modeling to explore document themes.

 ## Project Overview

-The goal of this project was to understand how search systems retrieve relevant documents from a collection.
-The notebooks follow a step-by-step workflow, starting from dataset inspection and ending with analysis and clustering.
+The main goal of this project was to understand how search systems retrieve relevant documents from a collection of scientific texts.
+The dataset consists of article abstracts from PubMed in the Life Sciences domain.

-This project is especially relevant to document-based AI systems and retrieval-augmented generation (RAG), where retrieving the right information from a document collection is an important step before generating a useful answer.
+The project covers both the technical side of information retrieval, such as indexing and ranking, and the analytical side, such as evaluating search results and exploring document relationships through networks and topics.

 ## Repository Structure